Today’s Bible reading

 Suggestions for action

 Ignatian spirituality is one of the most influential and pervasive spiritual outlooks of our age.
-There’s a story behind it.
-And it has many attributes.
 Here are ten markers.
 Consider them.
 Try them.

 1. It begins with a wounded soldier daydreaming on his sickbed.